LGBTQ rights in Armenia: Legality of same-sex sexual activity

 Between 1920 and 1991, Armenia was part of the Soviet Union.
 Until 2003, the legislation of Armenia followed the corresponding Section 121 from the former Soviet Union Penal Code, which specifically criminalized anal intercourse between men.
 Lesbian and non-penetrative gay sex between consenting adults was not explicitly mentioned in the law as being a criminal offence.

 The specific article of the Penal Code was 116, dating back to 1936, and the maximum penalty was five years' imprisonment.

 The abolition of the anti-gay law along with the death penalty was among Armenia's pre-accession conditions to the Council of Europe in 2001.
 In December 2002, the Azgayin Zhoghov (National Assembly) approved the new penal code in which the anti-gay article was removed.
-On 1 August 2003, President of Armenia Robert Kocharyan ratified it, bringing to an end the decades of repression against gay men in Armenia.
+On 1 August 2003, President of Armenia Robert Kocharyan ratified it, thus making Armenia the last Council of Europe member state where same-sex sexual activity was decriminalized.

 There were seven prosecutions in 1996 and four in 1997 under the law (according to Amnesty International), and four in 1999 (according to the Legal Affairs and Human Rights Committee of the Council of Europe).

 In 2001, local human rights NGO "Helsinki Association" published via its website the story of a 20-year-old.
 In 1999, the young man was sentenced to three months of imprisonment for having sex with another man.
-He was the last condemned under Article 116.
+He was the last to be condemned under Article 116.
 In his testimony, he denounced prison guard abuse and mistreatment but also the corrupt judge who shortened his sentence for a $US1,000 bribe.
-The mediatization or publicising of his case signalled the first gay "coming out" in Armenia.
+The mediatization or publicizing of his case signaled the first gay "coming out" in Armenia.

 The age of consent is 16, regardless of gender and sexual orientation.